Gary Bettman, click on this image for additional insight and information.

 The Asian 1-minute N.H.L.
 Player, Larry Kwong, did not break the N.H.L.
 Color Barrier in 1948.
 However, Larry Kwong can be credited with being the N.H.L.’s first Asian Player.

-Some in hockey’s N.H.L. leadership, including Commissioner Gary Bettman, seem to think that they are also in history’s NHL - aka the “National History League”.
-Bettman is similar to Donald Trump in this regard.
+Some in hockey’s N.H.L. leadership, including Commissioner Gary Bettman, seem to think that they are also esteemed historians - aka the “National History League - NHL”.
+Bettman is similar to another New Yorker, Donald Trump, in this regard.
 Bettman wants to deliberately deceive the American people and sanitize N.H.L. history by saying a falsehood that the Black Willie O’Ree broke the N.H.L.
-Color Barrier in 1958 … he did not!
+Color Barrier in 1958 … he did not.

 The Congressional Gold Medal is an ‘earned recognition’ versus a recognition that is lobbied for by very wealthy sports organizations such as the NHL via their 32 NHL Team owners who are largely billionaires.